soradevtech/edje-clothing/client/README.md

 * Fix the styling on the Google sign-in button
 * Make the titles for the collections in collection preview links, to go to the single collection page
+* Fix the @media queries in global styles (padding) and menu item styles